10 reasons to go diving in Ishigaki and the Yaeyama Islands

 I had the opportunity to dive with two dive centres during my one-month stay in Ishigaki, Pushynushima and Prime Scuba.
 I appreciated Pushynushima central location on Ishigaki Harbour and their large scuba diving boat allowing them to go further like the south shore of Iriomote (this is thanks to them I could dive with manta rays), but if you don’t speak a bit of Japanese, communication can be complicated.

-I prefer to recommend you to book with Prime Scuba.
+I prefer to recommend you book with Prime Scuba.
 Their fun and professional international team speak perfect English.
-Their boat, the Blue Swan, is perfectly organised with all their rental gear on board, a changing area, fresh towels, and every day at noon they set up the kitchen to prepare lunch for their guests (and this way avoid plastic bento box).
+Their boat, the Blue Swan, is perfectly organised with all their rental gear on board, a changing area, fresh towels, and every day at noon, they set up the kitchen to prepare lunch for their guests (and this way avoid plastic bento box).
 Their dive centre is near Maesato Beach, but they come to pick you up in the morning at your hotel and drive you directly to the harbour.

 When to go to Ishigaki?